Edmond Croteau and the Battle of Vimy Ridge

 What were his parent’s names if you don’t mind?
 I have a bajillion Croteau ancestors and would love to have a link into the CEF – pretty rare among French Canadians.

 Hi Dallas – Thanks for the note.
-Edmond Croteau was the son of Francois and Marie Beetrin Croteau of St. Claire, Quebec.
+His parents were Francois and Marie (nee Beandrin) Croteau of St. Claire, Quebec.

 – Dave